anishsamantaray/Longitudinal-Analysis-of-Breast-Cancer/readme.md

 # Breast Cancer Prognosis Analysis

   Breast Cancer is of the <strong> most common cancer </strong> not only affecting women but also men.
-Diagnosis becomes very critical in such a situation  , but after diagnosis also a person after curing also doesn’t lead a normal life , biopsies become a common part of his journey which is very painful.
+Diagnosis becomes very critical in such a situation  , but after diagnosis and curing also doesn’t lead a normal life , biopsies become a common part of his journey which is very painful.
-  <strong>In such a situation we have proposed to do Longitudinal analysis of Breast cancer patients can be done using Machine Learning and Deep Learning analysis
+  <strong>In such a situation we have proposed to do Longitudinal analysis of Breast cancer patients .
+It can be done using Machine Learning and Deep Learning analysis
   and exploratory data analysis using PowerBI </strong>.

 ## Requirements